Our History: Writers Helping Writers

 We celebrated our centennial on September 12, 2017, at the New York Public Library.
 Read about the event here.

-Since 2015, we have worked with Leah Ryan’s Fund for Emerging Women Writers to present The Vladimir Grant of the Leah Ryan Fund.
+Since 2015, we have worked with the Leah Ryan Fund to present The Vladimir Grant.
 This gift of $5,000 is given to a recipient of assistance from the Authors League Fund who is facing a serious medical emergency.
 The Vladimir Grant is given in honor of Leah Ryan, a playwright, essayist, and woman of letters who died of leukemia at the age of 44 in 2008.